FuelLabs/fuel-docs/src/for-developers/example-contracts.md

 [sway-applications](https://github.com/FuelLabs/sway-applications) contains fullstack-applications and smart contracts built with Sway.
 These examples serve as building blocks for developers and demonstrate common use-cases, patterns, and functionality that can be implemented using Sway.

+> Each project above is independent of the other projects and thus every project has its own instructions and files required to run it.

 ## Example Applications

 * [Airdrop](https://github.com/FuelLabs/sway-applications/blob/master/airdrop) is a token distribution program where users are able to claim tokens given a valid merkle proof.